DaveSkender/Stock.Indicators/Indicators/WilliamR/README.md

 IEnumerable<WilliamResult>
 ```

-The first `N-1` periods will have `null` values since there's not enough data to calculate.
+The first `N-1` periods will have `null` Oscillator values since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 ### WilliamResult